line-em/book-blog-ts/src/content/books/2021/14_Dearijeaweleafeministmanifesto.md

 ---
-title: 'Dear Ijeawele, a Feminist Manifesto'
+title: "Dear Ijeawele, a Feminist Manifesto"
-author: 'Chimamanda Ngozi Adichie'
+author: "Chimamanda Ngozi Adichie"
 year: 2021
-month: 'August'
+month: "August"
 score: 4
-image: './images/books21/dearijeawele.jpg'
+image: "./images/books21/dearijeawele.jpg"
-genre: ['Feminism', 'Non Fiction']
+genre: ["Feminism", "Non Fiction"]
 ---

 > Your feminist premise should be: I matter.
 I matter equally.
 Not “if only.”
 Not “as long as.”
 I matter equally.
 Full stop.